 - tries to distinguish the difference between fantasy and reality

-- may like telling "tall tales"
+- may like telling "tall tales" and making up stories

 Motor skills for 4-year-olds